1. Introduction

 -

-Aggregator Server: The server deployment that exposes public discovery metadata and a registration API used to create and manage Aggregator Instances.
+Aggregator Server: The server deployment that exposes discovery metadata and a management API used to create and manage Aggregator Instances.

 -

-Aggregator Instance (or “Aggregator”): A user- or tenant-scoped logical instance created via the registration endpoint.
+Aggregator Instance (or “Aggregator”): A user- or tenant-scoped logical instance created via the management endpoint.
 An instance exposes an Aggregator Description and an authenticated management API for configuring services.

 -

-Transformation Catalog: A catalog that describes the transformations supported by the Aggregator Server or Aggregator Instance (see § 4.3 Server-level Transformation Catalog and § 7.2 Instance-level Transformations Catalog).
+Service Catalog: A catalog of FnO deployment functions supported by an Aggregator Server or Aggregator Instance (see § 5.3 Server-level Service Catalog and § 8.2 Instance-level Service Catalog).

 2.2.
 Identity, Authorization, and Tokens